AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/trim-input.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: TrimInput widget
+title: TrimInput widget | Commerce Frontend Development
+description:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# TrimInput widget

 The TrimInput [widget](https://glossary.magento.com/widget) trims  whitespace in an input field.

 The TrimInput widget source is [lib/web/mage/trim-input.js][].

-## Initialize the TrimInput widget
+## Initialize

 For information about how to initialize a widget in a JS component or `.phtml` template, see the [Initialize JavaScript][] topic.